 Hazoumè creates a subversive loop within this mixed history by recycling waste as masks to be exhibited in (primarily) European galleries.
 In his choice of materials, Hazoumè also underlines ongoing economic exploitation and ecological devastation by multinational oil companies.

-As well as discarded household appliances and fabric, his assemblages often feature the plastic jerry cans or bidons used to smuggle petrol on the back of bikes from Nigeria to Benin as in Nest Violeta 2009.
-In Liberté 2009 African porcupine quills are used to create a halo of rays like those depicted around the Statue of Liberty in New York.
+As well as discarded household appliances and fabric, his assemblages often feature the plastic jerry cans or bidons used to smuggle petrol on the back of bikes from Nigeria to Benin as in Nest Violeta 2009 (illustrated).
+In Liberté 2009 (illustrated) African porcupine quills are used to create a halo of rays like those depicted around the Statue of Liberty in New York.

 Hazoumé has kept close contact with his Vordun culture, a traditional animistic religion practiced by many of the Yoruba people in West Africa.